Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 Baylor Stats and Trends

-- In Baylor's nine games this year, it has six wins against the spread.
+- Baylor has six wins against the spread in nine games this year.

-- This year, the Bears won ATS in their only game as an underdog of 5.5 points or more.
+- The Bears have been underdogs by 5.5 points or more once this year and covered the spread.

 - Baylor's games this season have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).

-- When Baylor puts up more than 24.2 points, it is 6-2 against the spread and 7-1 overall.
+- Baylor is 6-2 against the spread and 7-1 overall in games when it records more than 24.2 points.

-- In games that Baylor amasses over 381.6 yards, the team is 5-2 against the spread and 6-1 overall.
+- Baylor is 5-2 against the spread and 6-1 overall when the team churns out over 381.6 yards.

-- The Bears have nine giveaways this season, while the Sooners have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.